Hours & Admissions

 The Philadelphia History Museum’s garden will be open to school and children’s groups during warm months, weather permitting.
 Arrangements must be made in advance through the Education office.
 For off-site indoor dining, groups can visit the Bourse Building on Fifth Street between Market and Chestnut streets (call 215.625.0300, ext.
 10).

-Guided tours of new exhibitions and opportunities for collection-based programming are available during public hours, Wednesday to Saturday, 11 a.m. - 4 p.m. beginning February 15, 2012.
+Guided tours of new exhibitions and opportunities for collection-based programming are available during public hours, Tuesday to Saturday, 10:30 a.m. - 4:30 p.m.
 Contact the Museum for information on group tour rates.

 Specialized programs may be scheduled with the Museum’s Collection and Curatorial staff.
 Historical objects available for viewing and discussion by the Curatorial staff include toys, dolls, silver, needlework, and firearms, as well as objects that reflect a particular period or event in Philadelphia history, such as the Gilded Age, women’s history, and the Civil War.
 Email the Public Programs office or call 215.685.4836 for more information.
 Fees apply.